Here are basic instructions I give clients who are considering building a new website:

 - Gather your photos/graphics – collect photos you want to use and organize them in a single folder, renaming photos if necessary so you know which go with which page.
 For royalty-free stock photos & graphics, I point clients to https://iStockPhoto.com.

 - If you have a logo, obtain the artwork from the graphic artist or printer that has it.
 If you don’t have a logo, I can refer you to a great and reasonable graphic artist specializing in logos and corporate identity things.

 - Do you have a domain name registered?
-If not, what are some domain names you want to register and let’s find out if they’re available.
+If not, list some domain names you want to register and we’ll find out if they’re available.

 - Do you have a web hosting account?
 If not, check my Web Hosting Services, or you can shop around.